unresolvedsymbol/GodMode9i/README.md

 ## Features

+- Dangerous NAND R/W enabled without any safety checks as of now
 - Dump GameBoy Advance cartridges on the original Nintendo DS and Nintendo DS Lite consoles.
 - Dump Nintendo DS/DSi cartridges on Nintendo DSi and Nintendo 3DS consoles (if GodMode9i is ran on the console SD card).
 - Copy, move, delete, rename files/folders and create folders.